rykcod/massa/README.md

 ## DESCRIPTION ##
 ### FEATURES ###
 Build a massa-node container This image include a script named "**/massa-guard/massa-guard.sh**" to:
-- Autobuy 1 roll when your node failed and lost his active rolls
+- Autobuy 1 roll when your node failed and lost his "Active rolls"
-- Autobuy rolls when your MAS amount greater than 200 MAS
+- Autobuy rolls when your MAS amount greater than 200 MAS and if "Active rolls" dont exceed "TARGET_ROLL_AMOUNT" set in /massa_mount/config/config.ini (If set)
-- Buy or sell rolls to going to ROLL target amount set in config.ini with the "TARGET_ROLL_AMOUNT" value (Not set by default)
+- Autosell rolls when "Active rolls" exceed "TARGET_ROLL_AMOUNT" set in /massa_mount/config/config.ini (If set)
-- Auto refresh massa online bootstrap list
+- Auto refresh massa online bootstrap list and check their TCP port 31244&31245 to valid if nodes is reachable 1 time by day
 - Restart node when stuck or ram consumption exceed 90%
-- Autoget MAS faucet on Discord 1 time per day
+- Autoget MAS faucet on Discord 1 time by day
 - Logs his actions over /massa_mount/logs/
 - Expose port 33035 to allow monitoring with https://paranormal-brothers.com/massa/

 ### RELEASE NOTES ###
+- 20220519 - One time by day, check if nodes in bootstrap list are responsives on their TCP port 31244 & 31245, or mark it as unreachable and remove it from bootstrap list
 - 20220517 - ADD target roll amount feature **/!\ If you already have the "/massa_mount/config/config.ini" file, please add manually ADD this variable ''TARGET_ROLL_AMOUNT="NULL"''**
 - 20220511 - Clean code
 - 20220508 - Update image to v10.1